How a Standby Generator Can Benefit A Business

 Without power, healthcare facilities—doctors’ offices, hospitals, and nursing homes—can’t perform surgeries, administer oxygen or IV medications, keep refrigerated medications cold, or keep patients warm.
 Even more important, they won’t be able to help those people impacted by the hazards caused by the foul weather.
 The cost—both in revenue and in human capital—is immense.

-A backup generator is a must-have for a healthcare facility.
+The benefits of a backup generator are a must-have for a healthcare facility.
 The facility’s role as a public servant in times of emergency demands that it has a dependable source of power.

 Banks and Financial Services Businesses Need a Generator